 We operate consistent reward policies across the relevant elements of the UK workforce.
 For example, the incentive targets for the Chief Executive have been cascaded down through the management incentives, and the Chief Executive's salary increase is in line with the average of the budgeted range for the UK workforce as a whole.
 Notwithstanding this, the CEO pay ratio will fluctuate year-on-year, reflecting the higher proportion of variable remuneration that the Chief Executive may receive relative to other employees, the value of which is dependant on Essentra's performance and share price movements.
+As a result, the Remuneration Committee does not believe of which is dependent on Essentra's performance and share price movements.
 As a result, the Remuneration Committee does not believe it is appropriate to target a specific CEO pay ratio.
 However the Committee will annually assess whether the year-on-year movement in the ratio is consistent with Company performance and employee reward decisions.